Originally published January 29, 2019. Updated March 31, 2022.

 Black and White Cookies originated in New York City around 1900.
 Although there are many tales about how they came to be half vanilla and half chocolate, historians believe it was simply because two-toned desserts were popular at the time.
 They get their name from their "black and white" icing made from vanilla and chocolate fondant glaze.
 Black and white cookies are most commonly found in the northeastern United States, especially New York, although you can find similar cookies (Half and Halfs, Halfmoons, Unity Cookies, Harlequins and even Amerikaners) in other locations.

-Many people outside of the region first heard of the Black and White cookie on the famous Seinfeld episode where he tells Elaine to "look to the cookie" in reference to racial unity.
+Many people outside of the region first heard of the Black and White cookie on the famous Seinfeld episode where Jerry Seinfeld tells Elaine to "look to the cookie" in reference to racial unity.

 Ingredient Notes